 of the planning committee for the Walk to End Alzheimer's.

-In Rhode Island, she has become active with the Alzheimer's Association RI chapter and
+In Rhode Island, she has become active with the Alzheimer's Association RI chapter,

 She is a member of the Lt.
 Governor's Executive Board